CORPORATE GOVERNANCE

 Internal control comprises methods and procedures implemented by management to ensure:

-• Compliance to policies, procedures, laws and regulations
+• Compliance with policies, procedures, laws and regulations.

-• Authorisation by the implementing the appropriate review and approval procedures,
+• Authorisation by the implementation of appropriate review and approval procedures.

-• Reliability and accuracy of data: information used in the decision-making process at Rössing needs to be accurate, timely, useful, reliable and relevant,
+• Reliability and accuracy of data and information: Information used in the decision-making process at Rössing needs to be accurate, timely, useful, reliable and relevant.

 • Effectiveness and efficiency: All operations at Rössing need to be effective and efficient, with the most economical use of resources, and add value.
 This is accomplished by the continuous monitoring of goals.
 “That which is measured is controlled.”